 Here in California, many immigrant families are living in fear of Trump’s “Zero Tolerance” immigration policy and the ever-present risk of deportation and abuse.
 Here are some ways you can help.

 - VOLUNTEER WITH BORDER ANGELS: Border Angels is an all volunteer, non profit organisation that advocates for human rights, humane immigration reform, and social justice with a special focus on issues related to issues related to the US-Mexican border.
-Border Angels engages in community education and awareness programs that include guided trips to the desert to place water along migrant crossing routes as well as to the border to learn about the history of US-Mexico border policy and experience the border fence firsthand.
+Border Angels engages in community education and awareness programs that include caravans to Tijuana to deliver donations to shelters and guided trips to the desert to place water along migrant crossing routes.
+Visit their website to learn more about donating and/or volunteering: www.borderangels.org

 OTHER ORGANIZATIONS TO SUPPORT